 Because this handbook is a general source of information, it is not intended to be, and should not be interpreted as, a contract.
 It is not an all-encompassing document and may not cover every possible situation or unusual circumstance.
 If a conflict exists between information in this handbook and Board policy or administrative procedures, the policies and procedures govern.
 It is the employee's responsibility to refer to the actual policies and/or administrative procedures for further information.
-Complete copies of those documents are available at the Central Office, in the Principal's office, and on the District's website.
+Complete copies of those documents are available at the Central Office and in the Principal's office.
+Policies and procedures also are available online via District's this the site through Internet address: http://policy.ksba.org/Chapter.aspx?distid=124.
 Any employee is free to review official policies and procedures and is expected to be familiar with those related to his/her job responsibilities.
 Employees and students who fail to comply with Board policies may be subject to disciplinary action.
 01.5

-School council policies, which are also available from the Principal, may also apply in some instances.
+School council policies, which are available from the Principal, may also apply in some instances.
 02.4241

 In this handbook, bolded policy codes indicate related Board of Education policies.
-If an employee has questions, s/he should contact his/her immediate supervisor or Diana Thomas in the Central Office.
+If an employee has questions, s/he should contact his/her immediate supervisor or Human Resources in the Central Office.